chlorm-forks/Emby.Wiki/Live-TV-Plugins.md

-Out of the box, Emby Server directly supports a small selection of TV Tuners that are available on the market.
-If you need to add support for other kinds of tuners or tv guide data sources, this can be achieved by installing a Live TV plugin.
+Out of the box, Emby supports the most popular tuners on the market.
+If you need to add support for other tuners, need specific tuner functionality not included in the base Emby TV experience or already run a dedicated DVR/PVR server you can install a Live TV Plugin to gain functionality of an external program dedicated to your needs.

+Emby Server currently supports the most popular DVR servers on the market including:
+* DVBLink
+* DVBViewer
+* MediaPortal
+* NextPVR
+* ServerWMC
+* TVHeadEnd
+* TVMosaic
+* Vu+

 Please note that each plugin depends on a standalone application of the same name.
-For example, the ServerWMC plugin for Emby also requires the standalone ServerWMC application.
+For example, the ServerWMC plugin for Emby requires the standalone ServerWMC application, the NextPVR plugin requires NextPVR installed on your network, etc

-Each plugin will provide it's own documentation, including list the tuner hardware they support as well as the installation requirements.
+Each plugin will provide it's own documentation, including the tuner hardware supported as well as the installation requirements.

 ## How to Install a Live TV Plugin